single-cell-data/mams/specification.md

 | embedding | A matrix containing a low dimensional embedding (usually 2D or 3D) generally used for visualization.
 Child of `reduction` | UMAP, tSNE |

 **Field:** analyte
-**Value:** Character string
+**Value:** Character string or list
-**Description:** Used to describe the biological analytes being measured in the matrix.
+**Description:** Used to describe the biological analytes being quantified in the matrix.
+If more than one analyte was used to generate the values in a multi-modal analysis, then a list can be used to capture multiple analytes (e.g. a 2-D embedding generated from combined graph of RNA and protein data).
-**Notes and considerations for implementation:** This field will help distinguish between the matrices that are produced at different stages of an analysis workflow.
-This field should not be used to infer a history of previous steps in the analysis workflow.
-So users should not have to use a particular sequence of tags and should not assume that each matrix has gone through a set of prior tags.
-Rather, the history of previous steps should be captured in the provenance field.

 **Field:** analyte_description
 **Value:** Character string